CD3/gsc/README.md

                                     the script.
   --cleanup-command arg             cleanup command(s) that will be ran after
                                     the script.
-  --config arg                      config file with options to read.
+  --config arg                      config file(s) with options to read.
   --preview                         write script lines to a file before they
                                     are loaded.
   --messenger arg                   the method to use for messages